dayton-notes/medicine/content/02-Pharmacology/Antibiotics/Antibiotics Overview.md

 > a. **Ceftriaxone (Rocephin)** – IV, **Cefotaxime** \- IV, **Cefpodoxime \-** PO
 >
 > > Spectrum: Good gram positive (although possibly worse than 1st generation) and excellent gram negative coverage (E.coli, Proteus, Klebsiella, Neisseria, H.influenza, and most SPACE organisms, but ***not Pseudomonas), no anaerobes*** .
-> > Used for:  Ceftriaxone used in many situations including community acquired PNA (with Azithromycin), meningitis (CTX has excellent CSF penetration), spontaneous bacterial peritonitis, some skin/soft tissue infections, bacteremia/endocarditis from susceptible strep, urinary tract infections/pyelonephritis, bone and joint infections, late Lyme disease, gonorrhea, pelvic infections, and more.
+> > Used for:  Ceftriaxone used in many situations including community acquired PNA (with Azithromycin), meningitis (CTX has excellent CSF penetration), spontaneous bacterial peritonitis, some skin/soft tissue infections, bacteremia/endocarditis from susceptible strep, urinary tract infections/pyelonephritis, bone and joint infections, late [[Tickborne Illness|Lyme]] disease, gonorrhea, pelvic infections, and more.
 >
 > - Note small but important rate of resistance in Strep pneumo.
 > - Ceftriaxone usually once daily dosing (1-2 g) except for meningitis (2 g IV q12 hours).
 Cefotaxime is more frequent dosing (often used preferentially for spontaneous bacterial peritonitis due to good track record and high levels achieved in ascitic fluid, but Ceftriaxone probably equivalent).